-Amazon S3 Buckets Described in Plain English - Digital Inspiration
+Amazon S3 Buckets Described in Plain English

 Another important part is that Amazon S3 defaults file access to READ/WRITE only by the owner and thus other people may not be able to access your files unless you set the right file attributes (something like chmod in Unix).

-For publicly accessible files (like web images on your blog or public downloads), you should set them to “World:Read” and “Owner:Write”.
+For publicly accessible files (like web images on your blog or public downloads), you should set them to “World” and “Owner”.
 You can set the File Attribute after you upload a batch to S3 or change the default setting.

 Why You May Want to Use Amazon S3 Storage ?